 Festivals celebrated at the Jalaram Bapa Mandir

-- Jalaram Jayanti is the most important festival that is observed in this temple.
+- Jalaram Jayanti: is the most important festival that is observed in this temple.
 On the 7th day Shukla Paksha of the Hindu month of Kartika, this celebration is enjoyed by the pilgrims.
-Thousands of devotees from various parts of the world gather on this occasion at Virpur and pay their respect to the saint.
 This festival is celebrated here on the 7th day after Diwali.
-A huge fair is organized to mark this occasion and followers from across various parts of the country offer pooja at the various temples of Jalaram Bapa that are built across India.
+A huge fair is organized to mark this occasion.

 - Pilgrims also gather to pray in this temple on a yearly basis to mark the death anniversary of Sri Jalaram Bapa who died on 23rd February 1881.